-Mitochondrial adenosine triphosphatase of the fission yeast, Schizosaccharomyces pombe 972h-.
-Changes in activity and inhibitor-sensitivity in response to catabolite repression
+Mitochondrial adenosine triphosphatase of the fission yeast Schizosaccharomyces pombe 972h-.
+Changes in inhibitor sensitivities during the cell cycle indicate similarities and differences in binding sites

 - Views Icon Views

 D Lloyd, S W Edwards; Mitochondrial adenosine triphosphatase of the fission yeast Schizosaccharomyces pombe 972h-.
 Changes in inhibitor sensitivities during the cell cycle indicate similarities and differences in binding sites.
 Biochem J 15 March 1977; 162 (3): 581–590. doi: https://doi.org/10.1042/bj1620581